-In considering an application for resource consent under Rule 31.23.4, the Council shall, in deciding whether to grant or refuse consent, and in deciding whether to impose conditions, exercise its discretion over the following matters:
+[A] In considering an application for resource consent under Rule 31.23.4, the Council shall, in deciding whether to grant or refuse consent, and in deciding whether to impose conditions, exercise its discretion over the following matters:

-- a) the design and appearance of buildings including contribution to architectural quality and amenity values of streets or public spaces.
-In particular as to; - i. the contribution that buildings make to the attractiveness pleasantness and enclosure of streets or public spaces; - ii. the maintenance of consistent building lines and legibility of entrances by minimising building setbacks from public spaces; - iii. the design of buildings in architectural details and quality of cladding materials; - iv. the minimisation of blank walls with modulation, articulation, and fenestration; - v. the desirability of activation and engagement with streets and open spaces; - b) the location of vehicular parking and loading to the side or rear of the primary building façade, and the screening of these from view of public spaces; - c) the provision of verandahs to provide weather protection in areas used, or likely to be used, by pedestrians; - d) the application of the following Crime Prevention Through Environmental Design (CPTED) principles to the design and layout of buildings and public spaces; - i. passive surveillance of public areas through glazing of building faces, particularly for hospitality and retail activities; - ii. safe and legible pedestrian routes designed to an appropriate dimension, with good visibility and appropriate lighting; - iii. avoid fencing in favour of visually permeable soft delineation features; - e) the extent to which the proposal provides for at least 5984m2 of prominent open space(s) consistent with the objective of enabling a modern town centre, either as part of the proposal or by ensuring that sufficient balance land remains available to enable provision of this; - f) the effects of creating new roads, service lanes, and public spaces on the matters above; - g) the effects that landscaping on sites adjoining public spaces is able to contribute to the amenity values of the people using or passing through the public space; - h) all the above matters will be assessed having regard to the outcomes set out in Policy 16.1.1.3.
+- a) the extent to which the proposal demonstrates integration with existing and future development of Business 1 Zone land, including provision of open space(s) and will enable the outcomes set out in Policy 18.1.1.12 to be achieved, either as part of the proposal, or by ensuring that sufficient balance land (in terms of area, location, and form) remains available to enable provision of these outcomes; - b) buildings fronting the streets, and location of vehicular parking and loading to the side or rear of the primary building façade, including measures to screen those parking and loading spaces from public view; - c) the design and appearance of buildings including contribution to architectural quality and amenity values of streets or public spaces.
+In particular as to; - i. the contribution that buildings make to the attractiveness, legibility, pleasantness, and enclosure of streets and public spaces; - ii. the maintenance of consistent building lines and legibility of entrances by minimising building setbacks from streets and public spaces; - iii. architectural details and quality of cladding materials; - iv. the minimisation of blank walls with modulation, articulation, and fenestration; - v. activation and engagement with streets and open spaces; - d) the application of the following Crime Prevention Through Environmental Design (CPTED) principles to the design and layout of buildings and public spaces; - i. passive surveillance of public areas through glazing of building faces, particularly for hospitality and retail activities; - ii. safe, coordinated, and legible pedestrian and cycle routes designed to an appropriate dimension, with good visibility and appropriate lighting; - iii. avoid fencing in favour of visually permeable soft delineation features; - e) the provision of verandahs to provide weather protection in areas used, or likely to be used, by pedestrians; - f) provision of landscaping on sites adjoining public spaces to contribute to the amenity of public spaces; - g) the main street and buildings adjacent to it (where applicable to the application for resource consent) being the activity focal point for Ravenswood Town